Home Inspection Tools: Why a Moisture Meter Is Essential

-Even though we have tried to provide detail, this article does not replace the knowledge required for certification from the American Society of Home Inspectors or the National Association of Home Inspectors.
+Even though we have tried to provide detail, this article does not replace the knowledge required for certification from the American Society of Home Inspectors (ASHI) or the National Association of Home Inspectors (NAHI).

 How a Moisture Meter Can Help a Home Inspector

-A moisture meter provides you with an accurate way of determining if a moisture problem exists in a building.
-If a moisture-related problem is present it can lead to expensive repairs.
+Moisture meters provide you with an accurate way of determining if a moisture problem exists in a building.
+If a moisture-related problem is present, it can lead to expensive repairs.

-When a homeowner prepares to sell a house, the last thing she/he wants is a home inspector inserting holes in walls, ceilings and beautiful oak floors with pins and probes as moisture meter measurement testing is conducted.
+When a homeowner prepares to sell a house, the last thing they want is a home inspector inserting holes in walls, ceilings, and beautiful oak floors with pins and probes to conduct moisture testing.

 Moisture testing doesn’t need to be intrusive.
 Non-intrusive moisture meters are available with scanning plates that don’t require probes or pins to be inserted into materials.
 Accurate moisture readings can be taken without damaging the surface of the materials being tested.

-Wagner’s BI2200 is a non-invasive moisture meter specifically designed for home and building inspectors who need to be provided with comparative relative MC readings for a wide range of common building materials.
+Wagner Meters’ Orion line of pinless moisture meters are non-invasive tools designed with home and building inspectors in mind.
+Ideal for those who need to be provided with comparative relative moisture content (MC) readings for a wide range of common building materials.

-The readings obtained with the unit’s easy to use two-button control interface, help identify and pinpoint potential problem areas in a home or building.
+The readings obtained help identify and pinpoint potential problem areas in a home or building.